AECCSB/sacb-meeting/location.md

 ### Getting to Woods Hole

-Woods Hole is located approximately 75 miles outside of Boston, MA and is accessible by car or via the [Peter Pan Bus Company](http://peterpanbus.com) from either [Boston Logan International Airport](https://www.massport.com/logan-airport/) or [Boston's South Station](http://www.south-station.net) approximately every other hour.
+Woods Hole is accessible by car or via the [Peter Pan Bus Company](http://peterpanbus.com) from either [Boston Logan International Airport](https://www.massport.com/logan-airport/) or [Boston's South Station](http://www.south-station.net) approximately every other hour.

 - For those driving, parking passes are available at check-in.
 - For those taking the bus from the airport, the last bus that arrives before the start of the meeting leaves at 3:20 P.M. on Wednesday, and there are two buses that return after the meeting on Saturday at 2:20 P.M and 4:50 P.M.